 Something In The City – an exclusive free book

 Love a bargain?
-Get Something In The City, an e-book of short stories, FREE when you sign up for my newsletter.
+Get Something In The City, an e-book of short stories, FREE when you sign up for my newsletter – just drop me a line at aaabbottstories[at]aaabbott.co.uk with your name, email address, and the heading ‘Newsletters, please’.
 (You’ll receive short, interesting updates once or twice a month, and you can unsubscribe at any time.)
-Not every tale is a crime story – there’s a dash of romance and horror too – but they’re all a great read.
+Not every tale in the ebook is a crime story – there’s a dash of romance and horror too – but they’re all a great read.
 The book’s also a whistle-stop tour around England, with settings in sleepy Somerset as well as the busy cities of London, Birmingham and Bristol.
 These are places I know well, and it’s no surprise that they also pop up in my full-length crime thrillers.

 Summer crime